blcxtranslations/blcx/_translated/chapter-0037.md

 It was not because low levelled seals were useless, for cultivators with low spirit power, they were a good choice for self-defense.
 There were two reasons that caused them to be difficult to sell.

-Firstly, Foundation Building cultivators would definitely not purchase these, because these kinds of low levelled techniques were not worth their time, so they would naturally not waste spirit stones or pills on this kind of exchange.
-Secondly, for Spirit Gathering cultivators, although they can execute these techniques, it would consume spiritual power and was slower to execute.
+Firstly, Foundation Establishment cultivators would definitely not purchase these, because these kinds of low levelled techniques were not worth their time, so they would naturally not waste spirit stones or pills on this kind of exchange.
+Secondly, for Spirit Condensation cultivators, although they can execute these techniques, it would consume spiritual power and was slower to execute.
 So of course, they would want seals.
 But the problem was, they were poor, so it was beyond their grasp, and they could only insult what they could not have[^2].

-That was to say, these kinds of low levelled seals, Foundation Building cultivators don't want them, and Spirit Gathering cultivators either can't afford them or did not think it was a good deal.
+That was to say, these kinds of low levelled seals, Foundation Establishment cultivators don't want them, and Spirit Condensation cultivators either can't afford them or did not think it was a good deal.
 And thus, he was stuck in an embarrassing situation where he could not please either side.

 This simple and honest youth was from the Seal Mountain.
 One can tell from the sect's name that the cultivators there would be adept at creating seals.